DJDavid98/bsrpc/README.md

 | gameVersion    | Version of the game           | 1.29.1        |                       | Not empty         |
 | pluginVersion  | Version of the mod            | 1.1.2         |                       | Not empty         |

-You can disable displaying the individual lines by setting them to null instead of the list.

 ### `FullComboValue`

 This can be used to change the text displayed when using the `fullCombo` variable.
 Set the value to the text you want to see displayed, or an empty string to prevent that value from being displayed.